kcmerrill/alfred/TFM.md

 If you do not specify defaults, alfred will exit due to insufficient arguments passed in.

+## Templates

+For the cases where you might want to add some simple logic, alfred comes fully baked with golang templates.
+Furthermore, we make use of [Masterminds](https://github.com/Masterminds/sprig) for increased functionality. `.Args` and `.Vars` are the two defaults that you can use to access what was passed into the application as arguments or as variables.

 ## Variables
 Variables are ways you can manage alfred tasks.
 Some use cases might be updating version numbers, env variables etc.